microsoft/z3guide/website/docs-programming/02 - Z3 Python - Readonly/01 - Introduction.md

 ### Using Z3Py Locally

 The Python bindings are available from pypi.
-You can install them using the following line of code:
+You can install them using the following command:

 ```
     pip install z3-solver